Inzhenerka/docs.getdbt.tech/website/docs/guides/mf-time-spine.md

 ## Run and preview the time spine

-For the time spine you created, let's run it and preview the output.
+For the time spine you created, let's run it and preview the output if you haven't already done this.
+If you have already run the model, you can skip this step.

 1. Run the following command:
    ```bash